kartik-kumar99/Quora/README.md

 # Quora
-Case study on similar questions
+Case study to predict similar questions for given question